tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/2 - Processes.md

 	- The CPU is switched among multiple applications.
 	- The CPU and I/O devices can be used efficiently, securely, and reliably.

+## Process Uses Program Elements

+Two essential program elements used by a process are
+- Program Code: Which may be shared with other processes that are executing the same program
+- A set of data associated with that code.